usdot-fhwa-stol/connectedvsc/docs/Docker_Instructions.md

     - If using SSL certificates, you may look up instructions to generate a keystore and SSL certficiates with your certificate authority (CA) of choice.
 In this case, the [Dockerfile](../Dockerfile) will need to be updated to copy your applicable keystore information to the image. **NOTE**: Only the last two lines in the Dockerfile will need to be updated.

-    - If running the tool without certificates, the Dockerfile may be updated with the contents of this [Dockerfile no-SSL Example](Dockerfile_No_SSL_Example).
+    - If running the tool without certificates, the Dockerfile may be updated with the contents of this [Dockerfile No-SSL Example](Dockerfile_No_SSL_example).

 5. After all changes/updates have been made, build the image:
 ```